nepenth/knowledge-base/README.md

 ### Machine Learning <a name="machine-learning"></a>
-The Machine Learning category provides resources and guides on leveraging machine learning technologies, including custom language models and pre-trained models, to build intelligent applications.
-This category includes two key areas of focus: Custom Language Models and general Models, offering support for implementing and optimizing machine learning solutions.
+The Machine Learning category provides resources and guides on implementing and optimizing machine learning models, including custom language models and other types of models.
+This category currently includes two key areas of focus: Custom Language Models and general Models, offering insights and best practices for effective machine learning deployment.
 *Subcategories: Custom Language Models, Models* *Items: 2*